alec-jackson/studious-engine/README.md

 ## Installing The Studious Library

-The studious library can be installde by simply passing the `-i` argument to the buildScript.
+The studious library can be installed by simply passing the `-i` argument to the buildScript.
 This will run cmake --install on your build directory, and add the compiled library and headers to your sysroot.
 The complete command to execute from the project's directory is:

 `./setupBuild.sh -i`